-N = 558
+N = 481

-22. Based on the results of the Sedgwick County Study, as reported herein (Paragraphs 15-21), it appears that in Sedgwick County, Kansas, Black and White jury-eligible citizens hold significantly different views of the death penalty, and that death qualification has the potential to disproportionately exclude Black jury-eligible citizens, especially impacting Black women.
+25. Based on the results of the Wyandotte County Study, as reported herein (Paragraphs 15-24), it appears that in Wyandotte County, Kansas, Black and White jury-eligible citizens hold significantly different views of the death penalty, and that death qualification has the potential to disproportionately exclude Black jury-eligible citizens and women for their opposition to the death penalty, especially impacting Black women.
 The results also indicate that the death qualification process will result in a jury pool that is significantly and substantially more supportive of the death penalty than is the broader jury-eligible population in the county.
 The pattern of results is consistent with previous research on death penalty attitudes and death qualification.
 Moreover, as a substantial body of research has demonstrated, some of which is highlighted in Paragraphs 7 and 9 of this report, this poses a significant risk to a fair trial, including at the penalty phase, especially for Black capital defendants.